saichler/gsql/README.md

 The Graph SQL comes to ease the language/api challenge by presenting a single, simple & common API to query the model & data or a product at runtime.

 ## So how does it work?
-### Model Inspector**
+### Introspector
-First you got the Model Inspector, the model inspector is accepting a GO struct or a Java Object and starts to introspect the struct/object, drilling down to discover its attributes and sub objects.
-From this data, it is creating the GSchema.
+First you got the Model Introspector, the model inspector is accepting a GO struct or a Java Object and starts to introspect the struct/object, drilling down to discover its attributes and sub objects.
+From this data, it is creating the Internal Schema, mapping a struct->table and attribute->column and creating the Graph Schema of the struct, mapping the relations between the root struct and its sub structs.
+The model introspector allows you to define annotations for an attribute so later on, when you would like to implement persistency, seeks and sorts, you can do so.
+Note: The actual db functionality & persistency layers have been extracted to another project so you could use the gsql over your model without model just for sorting and filtering you model element lists.

 ### Parser
 The parser just parses the query and validates that the syntax is correct.
 It divides the query string to requested GColumn, GTables & Criteria.
 The Criteria is divided into Expression & Compares.